 About the event:

+We are preparing for a dynamic future!
 A FIRST FOR AFRICA!

 Do you believe we need more problem solvers, innovators, social entrepreneurs, thought leaders and change makers to design a better future?
 Not to be missed!